agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 21.md

       * **Loss for Shareholders** = $0 - $0.5M = -$0.5M
       * **ROE = -$0.5M / $5M = -10%**

 Leverage magnifies losses too\!
-Shareholders get wiped out faster, increasing the risk that debtholders might not get paid. [cite\_start]This is why debtholders protect themselves with **covenants** (rules in the debt agreement) that limit the company's risk-taking. [cite: 3482]
+Shareholders get wiped out faster, increasing the risk that debtholders might not get paid.
+This is why debtholders protect themselves with **covenants** (rules in the debt agreement) that limit the company's risk-taking.

 > [\!TIP]
 > **CFA Exam Tip ✍️:** The conflict between debtholders and shareholders is a classic exam topic.
 Remember: Shareholders love risk because of their unlimited upside.
 Debtholders hate risk because their upside is capped.
 This fundamental difference in incentives drives their behavior.